 The Haymeadow Metro District and/or Homeowners Association shall be responsible for maintaining a fence at appropriate perimeter sections of the PUD to keep cattle grazing on adjacent lands from entering the Haymeadow PUD.

-C. Trash Recptacles
+C. Trash Receptacles

 Single family residences within the Haymeadow PUD shall be restricted from storing or leaving trash receptacles outside overnight.
 Trash receptacles shall be placed outside on the day of pick-up and shall be returned to an indoor location the same day.